 Fox’s You Are the Jury, host of TV One’s upcoming 2018 documentary television series Evidence of Innocence, Ebony Magazine Power 100 Most Influential African Americans

 I met Dr. Thompson through a mutual friend who wanted us to connect as white women deeply committed to racial justice.
 Our first phone call lasted over an hour, and most since then have been at least that long.
-Each time I connect with Gin, I’m reminded of why I do what I do.
+Each time I connect with Virginia Marie (Gin), I’m reminded of why I do what I do.
 Unwavering in her ability to weave together history and current events with universal human longings, Dr. Thompson's wisdom never fails to leave me with a renewed commitment to restoring humanity in a culture where dehumanization has become the norm.

 Rarely does one person offer so many on-ramps to engaging with an issue as intimidating as American racism.
-Dr. Gin's approach reminds us all of who we are when we’re in a state of integrity, curiosity, and love." -Debby Irving, author, Waking Up White, and Finding Myself in the Story of Race, lecturer and social justice education
+Dr. Virginia Marie's approach reminds us all of who we are when we’re in a state of integrity, curiosity, and love." -Debby Irving, author, Waking Up White, and Finding Myself in the Story of Race, lecturer and social justice education

 “This is a woman with a heart and spirit filled with the passion of righting the wrongs and putting an honest discussion on the table about the dynamics of white privilege and the violence of racism.